shay-coder/Keyword-Spotting/README.md

 Sketch-> Include Libraray -> Add Zip file
 Then, goto
 File-> Examples -> "Your_project_name -> nano_ble33_ense_microphone

 Do some chnages arduino code is given in above fies

+Use screen or Serial monitor in Arduino IDE to set up a serial connection over USB.

 # Burn the Code